opentable/grunt-mount/README.md

         },
         share: {
           host: "my.server.com",
-          folder: "/path/to/folder"     // paths can be windows or *nix style (will be normalised) },
+          folder: "/path/on/server"     // paths can be windows or *nix style (will be normalised) },
-        mountPoint: "../share",         // relative path to mount the share (can be windows or unix style)
+        mountPoint: "./share",          // path to mount the share (can be windows or unix style)
         username: "someuser",
         password: "password"
       }